 Prior to leaving Tunisia, there were other commonalities in the behavior of foreign fighters.
 Whereas women would stay at home to watch TV, young men would go to coffee shops or spend a significant amount of time online.
-Although these signs of altered behavior, combined with the three common signs mentioned above, were sometimes concerning, most relatives were still shocked when they received the news that their family members traveled abroad to fight for an extremist group.
+Although these signs of altered behavior, combined with the three common signs mentioned above, were sometimes concerning, most relatives were still shocked when they received the news that their family members travelled abroad to fight for an extremist group.

 In some cases, individuals showed no warning signs of their transition to extremism.
 They engaged in activities that appeared normal to their peers and did not raise any suspicions.
+The primary common activity among foreign terrorist fighters prior to their departure overseas was spending a significant amount of time online, and family and friends believe that the radicalization process happened through the internet.
+To this point, arrangements to join terrorist organizations and travel arrangements usually happen using social media platforms such as Facebook.

-The primary common activity among foreign terrorist fighters prior to their departure overseas Some interviewees described acquaintances who espoused Salafist ideology, and one participant personally turned to Salafism for a brief period.
+Some interviewees described acquaintances who espoused Salafist ideology, and one participant personally turned to Salafism for a brief period.